ChristianMLand/authors_with_auth/README.md

     - ### `utils` (or `config`)
         - Helper functions to be used throughout the project
         - Our `mongoose` connection function belongs here
+        - Our `socket.io` connection function belongs here
         - Our wrapper to provide session to routes belongs here
         - Our wrapper to provide context to components belongs here
     - ### `middleware.js`
         - This is where we define any extra middleware we might need